arcticmouse/react-complete-guide-notes/5. Rendering Lists & Conditional Content/README.md

 1. can do ternary, long ternary is hard to read so can use the && operator as a JS trick
 1. then we have two 'trick' cases so easier to read : ``{filteredExpenses.length === 0 && <p>No expenses found.</p>} ``
 1. better yet, put the content into a const and have the logic in the component and not the JSX

+## Adding Conditional Return Statements

+Add an expenseslist component

+Entire content changes so we can do the content change with different logic

+Add li tag to Card item to semantically make it better